intel-health/optimizing-equirectangular-conversion/README.md

 # README

-This repository contains information about equirectangular images (360 degree panoramic images), conversion to rectilinear views (selecting a particular viewing direction and "flattening" the image, a code framework to test out optimization ideas for efficiently extracting images, and web pages that explain all the work.
+This repository contains information about equirectangular images (360 degree panoramic images), conversion to rectilinear views (selecting a particular viewing direction and "flattening" the image), a code framework to test out optimization ideas for efficiently extracting images, and web pages that explain all the work.

 # Dependencies